Gooseus/nimaws/README.md

 ### awsclient.nim

-Module provides an inheritable AwsClient object type and constructor function which takes a set of AWS credentials and a Scope(the Date, Region and Service) the client will be operating within.
+Module provides an inheritable AwsClient object type and constructor procedure which takes a set of AWS Credentials (Access ID and Secret) the client will be operating as and a Scope (Date, Region and Service) the client will be operating under.

 A request procedure takes an AwsClient and set of request parameters, signs the request and returns a Future[AsyncResponse] like  AsyncHttpClient.request.